 Q: What if I really can't afford this CBC right now?

 A: The school understands the financial impact that this policy may have upon students.
-Legitimate claims of financial hardship should be directed to the above contacts.
 Students experiencing financial hardship can complete a CBC voucher requested through their campus representative to have the charge posted to their student account, where it can be paid for with financial aid or a payment plan, as applicable.

 Q: For how long are the results applicable?

 A: The CBC will be honored for the student's entire length of study so long as the student remains continuously enrolled at the school.
-Students re-entering the school after a withdrawal are required to submit a new CBC.
+Students re-entering the school after a withdrawal period of 365 days or longer are required to submit a new CBC.

 Q: Will this CBC fulfill any background check requirements that a practicum or internship may require of me in the future?

 A: The CBC required by The Chicago School may fulfill CBC requirements of its training and educational partner agencies, though such agencies, of course, reserve the right to require their own background check as well as additional screenings not covered in this CBC (e.g., drug testing, driving history).
 After completing the CBC, students will receive information that can be presented to training sites or employers with information that, along with a personal code provided directly by the student, will allow the person checking to access the student's results.